 Deer Creek Reservoir, East Canyon Reservoir, Lake Powell, Pineview Reservoir, Quail Creek Reservoir and Utah Lake are some of the larger lakes in Utah with crappie.
 Other lakes, rivers and ponds are potential crappie hang outs as well.
-The state record black crappie came out of Quail Creek Reservoir.
+Kids enjoy ice fishing for crappie.

 World record: 6 lbs 0 oz

 Click the image or link above for species details.

 Top 5 Crappie Fishing Lures For Utah